SPS Rules and Regulations of Student Conduct

 The University expects students to participate promptly and fully in all aspects of the student conduct process.
 If a student elects not to participate in any part of the process, the case may proceed without the respondent’s participation.
 Respondents may be held accountable for any outcomes issued, even if they fail to participate.

-Parties found responsible have the right to request an Administrative Review of the outcome of a code of conduct case as detailed in the Northwestern Student Handbook under Administrative Review.
+Parties found responsible have the right to request an Administrative Appeal of the outcome of a code of conduct case as detailed in the Northwestern Student Handbook under Administrative Review.

-Administrative outcome reviews for students in undergraduate and graduate credit-bearing, credential programs will be referred to the Office of Student Conduct, and follow the appeals format outlined in the Northwestern Student Handbook.
+An administrative appeal for students in undergraduate and graduate credit-bearing, credential programs will be referred to the Office of Community Standards, and follow the appeals format outlined in the Northwestern Student Handbook.

-For students in non-credit bearing programs, and students-at-large taking individual undergraduate courses, administrative outcome reviews will be conducted by the SPS Associate Dean and an SPS academic leader.
+For students in non-credit bearing programs, and students-at-large taking individual undergraduate courses, administrative appeals will be conducted by the SPS Associate Dean and an SPS academic leader.

 For questions about Code of Conduct policies, please refer to the Northwestern Student Handbook and/or contact SPS Associate Dean for Student and Alumni Services.